TV-Rename/Website/_manual/user.md

 ![Statistics...]({{ site.baseurl }}/assets/images/help/statistics-01.png){:.pic-l}
 Aside from the usual instructions the "Help" menu is hiding one really useful function - **Statistics**.

-This statistics illustration (left) was created just two weeks after a fresh install of TV Rename was carried out (so work on updating the documentation could begin with a clean setup).
+This statistics illustration (left) was created just two weeks after a fresh install of TV&nbsp;Rename was carried out (so work on updating the documentation could begin with a clean setup).

-It's surprising just how much work TV Rename does "managing some videos".
+It's surprising just how much work TV&nbsp;Rename does "managing some videos".

 {:.clear}
 {:.toplink}